Menu

 The first 2km are along the Border Track but then the trail branches off towards the Ship Stern Circuit.

-Once you’ve dropped to the cliff section of the hike, the trail is suddenly surrounded by heath and scrub vegetation, which felt very coastal to me and reminded me of Wilsons Prom in VIC.
-Quite possibly my favourite part of the walk.
+Once you’ve dropped to the cliff section of the hike, the trail is suddenly surrounded by heath and scrub vegetation, which feels very coastal to me and always reminds me of Wilsons Prom in VIC.

 BASIC TRAIL INFO

-Past Coomera Falls, you hit one waterfall after another, and quite possibly get over seeing waterfalls at some stage.
-Doing this hike at the end of the dry season (August/September) is obviously nowhere near as spectacular as when there’s been recent rain.
+Past Coomera Falls, you hit one waterfall after another, and quite possibly get over seeing waterfalls at some stage, especially if you’re doing this hike in the wetter months.

 Since you’re chasing waterfalls on this track, there are a fair few creek crossings, most of them with big boulders to hop across.